 Before leaving Israel, we held a “yard sale” in front of the Old City’s Jaffa Gate.
 Sales of our blue jeans, records, kitchenware, and tchotchkes were brisk until the authorities shut us down for operating without a license.

-Judy and I were wed in the beautiful garden of the Hirt home in Vancouver.
+On this very day 48 years ago, Judy and I were wed in the beautiful garden of the Hirt home in Vancouver.
 Our parents accompanied us to the chuppa (bridal canopy), as two of Judy’s friends performed the Israeli folk tune “Erev Shel Shoshanim” (“Evening of Roses”) on Japanese instruments, the koto and shakuhachi.
 We exchanged vows, I stomped on the glass, and we were lifted onto chairs as family and friends danced a hora to the recorded music, chosen by Judy, of the Greek Jewish band, Kol Salonika.

 Every chance we get, Judy and I return to Jerusalem, which for us is the eternal city of love.